 Take The Best That Moscow May Offer You In One Day

 Not having enough time to organize a perfect vacation in Moscow?
-Or you’re very busy and time limited for your staying here?
+Wondering what to do in Moscow in one day?
 No problem!
-Choose this option and see best of the best that Moscow may offer to you.
-Visit Red Square, St. Basil’s Cathedral, GUM, feel the beauty and grandeur of Moscow Underground, and finish your adventures at a local market: caviar, pickles, Uzbekistani pilaf, farmer cheese, eco honey and more delicacies!
+Choose this option and see the best of the best that Moscow may offer to you.
+Visit Tverskaya Street, Red Square, St. Basil’s Cathedral, GUM, mind-blowing Moscow Metro, and finish your adventures at a local food market: caviar, pickles, Uzbekistani pilaf, farmer cheese, eco honey, and more delicacies!
 What can be more perfect than that?
-Get ready for the whole day adventure in Moscow and choose your Best.Day.Ever.
+Get ready for a full one day tour in Moscow with a local guide!

 Inclusions: Local English-speaking guide, public transport tickets, all food except lunch during the midday break (cheburek, local honey, a local dairy product, local seasonal fruit, smoked lard, pickles, red caviar, sauerkraut, pilaf, chudu, pie and tea and drink in the morning).
 If a dish is not available on the day, we will offer you other delicious things.